evanbowman/EBL/README.md

 This particular lisp dialect enables efficient tail recursion through the `recur` special form (like clojure).
 I prefer a `recur` keyword to automatic TCO for a number of reasons, foremost that it's explicit and allows recursion in anonomous lambdas.

-Mutability: data itself (numbers, lists, strings, etc.) is immutable, but you can rebind new data to variables.
+Mutability: data itself (numbers, lists, strings, etc.) is immutable, but you can rebind new data to certain variables.
+Variables defined with `def` or `let` are immutable, but you can use `def-mut` or `let-mut` to create mutable bindings.

 #### Builtin unicode
 ```scheme